AtenaHatta/Keep/README.md

 ## Usage

-Please sign up by providing a title for your note in the "Title" field and the content of your note in the "Text" field.
+Fill in a title for your note in the "Title" field and the content of your note in the "Text" field.
 Afterward, click on the "Submit" button.
 Once you submit, a new note will be displayed.
-You can edit or delete the note as needed.
-Please note that only you can access and view this note; it is not visible to anyone else.
+Also you can edit or delete the note as needed.
 ## Roadmap

 See the [open issues](https://github.com/AtenaHatta/Keep/issues) for a list of proposed features (and known issues).